-Current ADCs in development have immense promise, but they are limited by the fact that they are structurally heterogeneous populations in which the position and number of conjugated linkers and warheads vary significantly.
+Current ADCs in clinical development have immense promise, but many of them are limited by the fact that they are structurally heterogeneous populations in which the position and number of conjugated linkers and warheads vary significantly.
 Such heterogeneity prevents the definition of structure-activity relationships (SARs).
 Consequently, using traditional ADC technologies prevents researchers from discovering and developing candidates with optimal therapeutic indices and can result in products with unpredictable and sub-optimal pharmacokinetic properties, stability and efficacy.

-Sutro can incorporate non-natural amino acids (nnAA) at any site in an antibody structure, thereby allowing for single-species ADCs with site-specific conjugation of linker and warhead.
+Sutro can precisely incorporate non-natural amino acids (nnAA) at nearly any site in an antibody structure, thereby allowing for single-species ADCs with site-specific conjugation of linker and warhead.
 Of vital importance in this process is Sutro’s ability to perform rapid and parallel synthesis of numerous variants taking advantage of a substantial number of different sites, enabling analyses early in discovery to define SARs and locate the best positions for nnAA incorporation based on:

-- Protein expression levels
+- Antibody expression

 - Efficiency of incorporation of the nnAA

-- Linker /warhead conjugation efficiency
+- Linked/warhead conjugation efficiency

 - Cell killing efficiency

-- Internalization characteristics
+- Internalization Characteristics